 Winner: Samsung Galaxy Note 20 Ultra

-You can find the iPhone 11 Pro Max through many major US manufacturers and stores at starting prices around $1,100.
+You can find the iPhone 11 Pro Max from any large electronic retailer or Apple Store around the US for a starting price of $1,100 which increases depending on the specs you want to add.
 The Samsung Galaxy Note 20 Ultra has an even higher average starting price at $1,299.

 Overall winner: iPhone 11 Pro Max

-Apple and Samsung are always competing for the best phone title, but in this case, the iPhone 11 Pro Max is the winner.
+While Apple and Samsung are fierce rivals, each vying for the number one spot on the smartphone market, we have to give it Apple on this one because the iPhone 11 Pro Max is far superior.
 This phone is of higher quality because of its state-of-the-art processor, long-lasting battery, and excellent camera.
 When studied alongside one another, Apple’s phone seems like a better option.

-You don’t need to go the iPhone route if you don’t want to.
-If you’re loyal to Android phones or are intrigued by the S Pen functionality, you may want to check out the Samsung Galaxy Note 20 Ultra.
-This Samsung phone is still excellent and a decision you’ll be happy with.
-If the S Pen doesn’t enamor you, go with the iPhone.
+If you don’t want to have to learn the Mac iOS when you buy the iPhone, you don’t have to pick that phone.
+Whether you’re loyal to Android phones or are intrigued by the S Pen functionality, you may want to check out the Samsung Galaxy Note 20 Ultra.
+This Samsung phone is still excellent and a decision that will make you happy.
+However, we think the iPhone is ultimately the superior product.

 - Does the iPhone 15 break easily?
 What you really need to know